fbpx

 Shawn Woo, Lead Pastor

-After moving to the United States at the age of twelve, I continued to grow in faith and obedience.
-However, soon thereafter, “having begun by the Spirit,” I sought to “[be] perfected by the flesh” (Gal.
+However, in my adolescence, I became puffed up by “knowledge” (1 Cor 8:1), and “having begun by the Spirit,” I sought to “[be] perfected by the flesh” (Gal.
 3:3).
 I began to rely, not on the finished work of Christ on the cross, but on my own good works.
 I became self-righteous and prideful.
 However, “God opposes the proud but gives grace to the humble” (Jas.
 4:6).
 My inflated self-righteousness was punctured by struggles with sexual immorality, and I despaired that God would ever show me His favor again and use me for His glory.
 During this time, God spoke to me through the lyrics of one of my favorite hymns:

 “When Satan tempts me to despair